Andersson007/certification/README.md

     - Additionally, for users who obtained the collection from Galaxy and have no access to Automation Hub, you can refer them for support to GitHub issues in your repository or to Ansible Forum.

-- [ ] Make sure the collection passes Galaxy-importer checks on GitHub:
+- [ ] Make sure the collection passes Galaxy-importer checks on GitHub as described in the [Collection testing section](https://github.com/ansible-collections/certification/blob/main/README.md#collection-testing).

-  - [ ] Copy the [Ansible collection certification GitHub Actions workflow](https://github.com/ansible-collections/certification/blob/main/.github/workflows/cert-tests.yml) to the `.github/workflows` directory of your collection repository.
-  - [ ] Check the `Actions` tab on GitHub UI to make sure the workflow is running.
-  - [ ] Fix any failures.

-    - [ ] If your collection ignores some errors by using `ignore-*.txt` files, make sure there are entries of [allowed types](https://ansible.readthedocs.io/projects/lint/rules/sanity/) only.

-  - [ ] Keep a list of `ansible-core` versions in the `Sanity` job of the workflow updated when new versions of `ansible-core` come out:

-    - [ ] Subscribe to the [news-for-maintainers](https://forum.ansible.com/tag/news-for-maintainers) tag on the Ansible Forum by clicking the bell button in the upper-right corner to get notified about new `ansible-core` versions available for testing.
-    - [ ] Check out the [ansible-core support matrix](https://docs.ansible.com/ansible/devel/reference_appendices/release_and_maintenance.html#ansible-core-support-matrix) periodically to remove EOL versions of `ansible-core` from your workflow's test matrix that your collection does not support.

 - [ ] Ensure the collection follows the [Versioning and Release Strategy](https://access.redhat.com/articles/4993781) and specifically [Semantic Versioning](https://semver.org/) when determining which version to release.
 Practically, it means that given a version number `MAJOR.MINOR.PATCH`, increment the following:

   - `MAJOR` version: when making incompatible API changes.